7 Best MIDI Keyboard Controllers For Beginners 2023, The Ultimate Guide

 The semi-weighted keys may feel a little weird for piano payers, and could take some getting used to.
 You can also get synth-action keys, mind you.
 But overall, the Keystation offers all the basics – pitch bend and modulation wheels, octave range buttons, and transport controls.
 Typically, it also comes packaged with plugins and a DAW like Ableton Live Lite.

 Unless your needs are very specific or more sophisticated, this M-Audio unit should serve you well.

 The Alesis V49 is another great option for beginners, or for those who aren’t looking for anything too fancy.
-At $129, it’s also cost-efficient.
+It’s also cost-efficient.

 Like the Novation Launchkey, the Alesis is available in 25, 49, and 61-key models.
 You can adjust their sensitivity to tweak how you want your dynamics to come across.
 The V49 also comes with eight LED-backlist drum trigger pads responsive to velocity and pressure, four assignable knobs and buttons, as well as pitch and modulation wheels.

 Other than that, there isn’t necessarily anything special about the V49.
 It’s just a solid beginner MIDI controller.

 What Should I Look For In A MIDI Controller?